heheshang/AuroraPlan/Rust for Rustaceans.md

 legal execution is not only tedious but also difficult—you need very low-level control over which threads execute when and what values their reads return, which the operating system likely doesn’t provide.

-190 Chapter 10
-Model Checking with Loom
+##### Model Checking with Loom

 Luckily, a tool already exists that can simplify this execution exploration for you in the form of the loom crate.
 Given the relative release cycles of this book and that of a Rust crate, I won’t give any examples of how to use Loom here, as they’d likely be out of date by the time you read this book, but I will give an overview of what it does.
-Loom expects you to write dedicated test cases in the form of closures that you pass into a Loom model.
+- Loom expects you to write dedicated test cases in the form of closures that you pass into a Loom model.
 The model keeps track of all cross-thread interactions and tries to intelligently explore all possible iterations of those interactions by executing the test case closure multiple times.
 To detect